 The Winfield Public Library continues to expand its services and collection since moving to its present location at Baden Square in 1990.

 Cowley College purchased Stevenson Hall in 1997.
-CCCC had used Stevenson as its Winfield Outreach Facility for several years.
+Cowley has used Stevenson as its Winfield Outreach Facility for Allied Health and Emergency Medical Services programs for several years.

 The City completed renovation of Meyer Hall in January 2000.
 Each of the 3 floors were gutted.
 New commons areas, elevator, accessible entrances, and restrooms were built.
-Creative Community Living serves as the anchor tenant, leasing nearly 10,000 square feet for office and activity rooms.
+Capper Foundation serves as the anchor tenant, leasing nearly 10,000 square feet for office and activity rooms.
 Winfield Community Theater held its first production in the newly restored auditorium in June 2003.